Juul’s campaign to raise the tobacco age is more complicated than it seems

 At the hearing, Dr. Robert K. Jackler, a professor of medicine at Stanford and a tobacco researcher, testified that he found Juul had copied traditional tobacco ads’ tactics to “target young people.”
 His research began after one of Juul’s founders expressed gratitude for Stanford’s database of traditional tobacco ads.
 “He said they were ‘very helpful’ as they designed Juul’s advertising,” Jackler said.

-Juul was also criticized for sending a representative to a ninth grade classroom in 2017—a representative who said the USB-stick of nicotine was “totally safe,” according to a teenager who testified before the committee.
+Juul was also criticized for sending a representative to a ninth grade classroom in 2017—a representative who said the USB stick of nicotine was “totally safe,” according to a teenager who testified before the committee.
 The company told Mother Jones that it ended its education and youth prevention program after it found that its purpose had been “misconstrued.”

 The hearing was just one example of a growing image problem that the company is seeking to correct with a small army of lobbyists and a push to raise the legal age to possess, purchase, and consume tobacco from 18 to 21.
 Juul has tried to present itself as a healthier option for smokers.
 Experts and public health advocates say, in fact, Juul is only copying a decades-old strategy used by tobacco companies: By pushing for industry regulation themselves, they maintain some control over the standards.